Rembrant777/db-engine/doc/lock.md

 * spinlock
 ```
+feature:
 keep checking whether the condition changing and release the lock, before release spinlock cpu always in busy state

+scenario:
+* in short lock's scenarios use spinlock will reduce cpu context switching raised resource consuming
+* in long lock's scenarios will increase cpu resource consuming
 ```